groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/viewer/_index.md

 ```

-Initializes new instance of [Viewer](../../com.groupdocs.viewer/viewer) class.
+Initializes a new instance of the Viewer class.

-**Note:**
  **Learn more**

  *  More about file types supported by GroupDocs.Viewer: [Document formats supported by GroupDocs.Viewer][]
  *  More about GroupDocs.Viewer for Java features: [Developer Guide][]
- *  More about loading password-protected documents and viewing files from third-party storages with GroupDocs.Viewer for Java: [How to load and view document with GroupDocs.Viewer][]
+ *  More about loading password-protected documents and viewing files from third-party storages with GroupDocs.Viewer for Java: [How to load and view documents with GroupDocs.Viewer][]

 [Document formats supported by GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Supported+Document+Formats
 [Developer Guide]: https://docs.groupdocs.com/display/viewerjava/Developer+Guide
-[How to load and view document with GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Loading
+[How to load and view documents with GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Loading

 **Parameters:**
 | Parameter | Type | Description |